Pictures

 Turkish-shortened German ersatz bayonet.

-Distinguishing characteristics include: a pressed steel hilt with crosswise clean-out hole; large pommel beak; unfullered, German-made blade, shortened; two-piece brazed crosspiece, and, original muzzle ears removed allowing mounting only to the 8 mm.
-Mauser Gewehr 98 Rifle.
+Distinguishing characteristics include: a pressed steel hilt with crosswise clean-out hole; large pommel beak; unfullered, German-made blade, shortened; and two-piece brazed crosspiece.
+Original muzzle ears enabling use with the Gewehr 88 Commission Rifle were removed, allowing use only with the 8 mm.
+Mauser Gewehr 98.

-Scabbard has a typical Turkish oval frog stud.
+Scabbard is a typical Turkish scabbard with an oval frog stud.

 9.875 251 14.625 371 n/a None.